tjmehta/assert-args/README.md

-    '[bar]': SomeClass,         // bar is optional and must be an instance of 'SomeClass' 'baz'  : someTest           // baz must pass someTest (someTest should throw an error if it fails) 'qux': ['string', 'number'] // qux is required and must be a string or number '...corge': 'function'     // corges is required and captures multiple arguments that must be functions
+    '[bar]': SomeClass,         // bar is optional and must be an instance of 'SomeClass' 'baz'  : someTest           // baz must pass someTest (someTest should throw an error if it fails) 'qux': ['string', 'number'] // qux is required and must be a string or number '...corge': 'function'     // corge is required and captures multiple arguments that must be functions

   })
   foo = args.foo